 I hope I said that well, Amir.

-Um, and he's with the National Iranian Congress, Senate Chairman, he's the founder of the Iranian Confederation of Students.
+He's the founder of the Iranian Confederation of Students.

-You have been active in this movement from the get go.
+You have been active in this movement from the get-go.

 You're in contact with these protesters daily.